jens-na/backseat/README.md

   # backseat --list-candidates
 ```

-Specify an candidate for bakcseats CLI program
+Specify an candidate for the backseat CLI program
 ```
   # backseat --candidate host1
 ```